dumbledore/Albite.Serialization/README.md

 ### Serializing Custom Classes

-If one needs to serialize a class, one needs to add the `Serialized` attribute to the class and its members.
+If one needs to serialize a class, one needs to add the `Serialized` attribute to members of that class that need to be serialized.

 For example, this is a class that is ready to be serialized:

-    [Serialized]
     private class MyClass
     {
         private byte _b;